dddddgz/dddddgz/README.md

 - 👋 Hi, I’m @dddddgz
-- 👀 I’m interested in Python
+- 👀 I’m interested in Rickroll Scam
-- 🌱 I’m currently rickroll scam
+- 🌱 I’m currently Web Rickroll Development
-- 💞️ I’m looking to collaborate on rickroll scams
+- 💞️ I’m looking to collaborate on Rickroll Scams
-- 📫 How to reach me:
+- 📫 How to ...:
   - You can visit https://uto.mn/ASBs1 to rickroll yourself.